Last updated on 2026-05-22

 Program overview

 The Agriculture Finance post-graduate diploma is designed to equip graduates with specialized financial knowledge and technical skills essential for success in Saskatchewan's dynamic agriculture sector.
-This program focuses on the vital role of the financial sector in supporting the growth of the agriculture industry, which is a cornerstone of the province's economy.
-Students will gain an applied understanding of financial services tailored to the unique needs of agricultural businesses, preparing them for a variety of roles in agriculture financial services and beyond.
+This program emphasizes the critical role of the financial sector in supporting the growth of agriculture, which is a cornerstone of the province's economy.
+Students will gain an applied understanding of financial services tailored to the unique needs of agricultural businesses, preparing them for a variety of roles in the financial services industry.

 Program structure